-NC Polydispersity.
-Classic experimental and theoretical studies how that crystal nucleation becomes increasingly suppressed in colloidal dispersions of hard spheres when the polydispersity increases above 9%, where the polydispersity is defined as the ratio between the standard deviation and the average radius of a distribution of spheres.
+Classic experimental31 and theoretical19 studies on hard spheres show that colloidal crystal nucleation becomes increasingly suppressed in colloidal dispersions of hard spheres when the polydispersity is higher than 9%, where the polydispersity is defined as the ratio between the standard deviation and the average radius of a distribution of spheres.
 A more recent study has shown that hard spheres of polydispersity up to 19% can still crystallize if compressed slowly enough, favoring the formation of binary phases.
-Therefore, we investigate the crystallization behavior of NCs of increasing polydispersity, while maintaining all other assembly parameters constant, as shown in Figure 4.
-As determined from the form factors measured by X-ray scattering, the polydispersities for the NC core of the three samples are 13, 15, and 22%; see Figure 4a-c.
-We also used the width of the first exciton peak as an independent measure of the polydispersity and find a closely linear relation (correlation coefficient r = 0.92) with the polydispersities determined from the form factor (Figure 4d,h) validating this polydispersity measurement.
-At room temperature, we expect this spectroscopic measurement for polydispersity to become insensitive to polydispersities below 7.6 for CdSe, when the width of the electronic transition is expected to saturate to $kT \approx 0.026$ eV.
+32 Therefore, we investigate the crystallization behavior of NCs of increasing polydispersity, while maintaining all other assembly parameters constant, as shown in Fig. 4.
+As determined from the form factors measured by X-ray scattering, the polydispersities for the NC core of the three samples are 13, 15, and 22%, see Fig. 4a-c.
+We also used the width of the first exciton peak as an independent measure of the polydispersity and find a closely linear relation (correlation coefficient r = 0.92) with the polydispersities determined from the form factor, see Fig. 4d and h, validating this polydispersity measurement.
+At room temperature, we expect this spectroscopic measurement for polydispersity to become insensitive to polydispersities below 7.6%, when the width of the electronic transition is expected to saturate to $kT \approx 0.026eV$.

-Remarkably, NCs with a 13% polydisperse core still crystallize into superstructures, as shown in Figure 4e.
-Nevertheless, as the polydispersity increases from 13 to 15%, the crystalline reflections begin to broaden, suggesting a decrease in average crystal size from $\xi \approx 284$ nm to 260 nm; see Figure 4f.
-At a polydispersity of 22%, the structure factor of assembled NCs does not show any sharp reflections, only broad features consistent with the formation of an amorphous structure, Figure 4g.
+Remarkably, NCs with a 13% polydisperse core still crystallize into superstructures, as shown in Fig. 4e.
+Nevertheless, as the polydispersity increases from 13 to 15%, the crystalline reflections begin to broaden, suggesting a decrease in average crystal size from $\xi \approx 284nm$ to 260nm, see Fig. 4f.
+At a polydispersity of 22%, the structure factor of assembled NCs does not show any sharp reflections, only broad features consistent with the formation of an amorphous structure, Fig. 4g.
 This simple experiment clearly illustrates the presence of a polydispersity threshold for the NC core, between 15 and 22%, beyond which crystal formation becomes suppressed.
 We conclude that crystallization in NCs is favored when compared to hard spheres.
-The higher polydispersity threshold may be mediated by the soft ligand shell, which efficiently fills the empty spaces between NCs of dissimilar sizes.
-Furthermore, while SAXS measurements may not be readily available to most laboratories, we demonstrate that the polydispersity extracted from SAXS scales linearly with the half-width at half-maximum (HWHM) of the first exciton
+The higher polydispersity threshold may be mediated by the soft ligand shell, which efficiently fills the empty spaces between NCs of dissimilar sizes. ^{33,34} Furthermore, while SAXS measurements may not be readily available to most laboratories, we demonstrate that the polydispersity extracted from SAXS scales linearly with the half-width at half-maximum (HWHM) of the first exciton peak, experimentally justifying the use of sharpness of absorption features to gauge particle polydispersity, Fig. 4d,h.
+35